bytedance/xgplayer/packages/xgplayer-ads/README.md

 ## Introduction

-The `Ads` plugin mainly used to provide users with the ability to quickly integrate advertizement. 插件集成了 `Google IMA`、`Google DAI`<sup>(待开发)</sup> 等SDK，提供了符合VAST、VMAP、VPAID等标准的广告接入方式。
+The `Ads` plugin mainly used to provide users with the ability to quickly integrate advertizement.
 The plugin integrates SDKs such as `Google IMA` and `Google DAI`<sup>(to be developed)</sup>, and provides ad integration capability that comply with VAST, VMAP, VPAID and other standards.

 ### Usage